xatier/2013_NCTU_OS_hw/README.md

 A Quick Start Guide
 ====

 ### Step 1.
-Get example code
+Get the example code
-You can clone the example code from github
+You can clone the example code tree from github

     git clone https://github.com/RuKuWu/2013_NCTU_OS_hw.git

-Or you can just download the zip file from github/e3 and unzip it
+Or, you can download the zip file from github/e3 and unzip it

-P.S. - if you use the workstations of nctu-cs, git is pre-installed.
+P.S. - Git is pre-installed on CS workstations.
 ### Step 2.
-Build the code
+Build the example code
-Go to the dir which example code located in
+Go to the directory of the example code

     cd 2013_NCTU_OS_hw-master

-Then build all src code by
+Initiate the build process by

     make

-Or you can build each part by
+Or, you can build each individual example by

     make [ fork | fifo | shm ]

-**If you are sure that you know everything about multi-process programming**
-**You can skip to the part of [Assignment](https://github.com/RuKuWu/2013_NCTU_OS_hw#assignment).**
+**If you are familiar with multi-process programming, you can fast-forward to the [Assignment](https://github.com/RuKuWu/2013_NCTU_OS_hw#assignment) section.**

 ---
 Instruction